Kierans88/Football-Analysis-System/README.md

 # Football-Analysis-System

-A personal interest combining technology and football together for another computer vision project.
+Object detection and tracking for players and football.
+Football statistics calculated.